dewan-ahmed/gitops-contents/blogs/2021-02-16-openshift-sso-gitops.md

  oc apply -f htpasswd-cr.yaml
 ```

-11. Log in to ArgoCD using OpenShift
+11. Log in to Argo CD using OpenShift

-Navigate to your ArgoCD server URL (you might need to open this in an incognito window to avoid caching).
+Navigate to your Argo CD server URL (you might need to open this in an incognito window to avoid caching).
 Once you click **LOGIN VIA OPENSHIFT**, you'll be taken to a keycloak page with a button **OPENSHIFT LOGIN**.
 Click this button and you'll be redirected to your openshift login page where you can use `dewan/12345` credential (or your existing credential) to log in (configured via htpasswd).

 ![authorize-access](../assets/images/rhsso-argocd/authorize-access.png)